LuminaZone/Othentic-attester/README.md

 ## Run the demo

-To run the Pseudo-Random Number Generator AVS demo, you must first deploy an instance of the `PRNG` contract.
+To run the Pseudo-Random Number Generator AVS demo, you must first deploy an instance of the `IntentSender` contract.

 ```bash
 cd contracts/